 We alone among the world's journalist noticed and reported that the photo showing Jackson's lifeless corpse on the way into the UCLA Medical Center revealed that the tip of Jackson's cosmetic surgery-damaged schnozzola was missing:

-In a detailed report of Jacko's final days and the hours after his demise, Rolling Stone reports that further attempts to pump sone life back into the star had rubbed away the rest of the false appendage, revealing the horrific results of one nose job too many.
+In a detailed report of Jacko's final days and the hours after his demise, Rolling Stone reports that further attempts to pump some life back into the star had rubbed away the rest of the false appendage, revealing the horrific results of one nose job too many.
 The once-essential mag quotes a witness who claims to have seen Jacko's corpse on an autopsy table said there was simply a small hole where the singer's nose should have been:

 "The prosthesis he normally attached to his damaged nose was missing, revealing bits of cartilage surrounding a small dark hole."

-The Daily Mail reports the story today, adding confirmation from a former Jacko housekeeper who adds: "In his closet he had a jar of fake noses and stage glue, which he told me he used for disguises.
+"In his closet he had a jar of fake noses and stage glue, which he told me he used for disguises.
 But some were similar to his real nose, just without the hole."

 Most of the mainstream and tabloid Internet media have attributed the story to the Daily Mail.
 Only the most perceptive and cutting edge tabloid news sites, like Hollywood's Rumor Rat and the UK's Anorak, cited out story-- on Day One.